Learn System Design

 - Viewers can post comments on a Live video feed.

-- Viewers can see all comments in near real-time as they are posted.
+- Viewers can see new comments being posted while they are watching the live video.

 - Viewers can see comments made before they joined the live feed.